| | |

 Spice Blender, Food Processor or Blender: In this almond cake recipe, you will need to finely grind the almonds.
 A spice grinder or nut grinder is the easiest, but a food processor or high-speed blender works as well.

-Electric Mixer or Stand Mixer: Creaming the eggs and sugar together is easiest using a hand-held mixer or stand mixer.
+Electric Mixer or Stand Mixer: Creaming the eggs and sugar together is easiest when using a hand-held mixer or stand mixer.

 How to Bring Eggs to Room Temperature Safely